SoftwareHeritage/swh-lister/docs/tutorial.rst

 values monotonically increase with new repositories.
 A good indexing service also includes the URL of the next page with a later 'foo' in its responses.
 For these indexing services we provide another intermediate lister called the indexing lister.
-Instead of inheriting from :class:`SWHListerBase
+Instead of inheriting from :class:`ListerBase
-<swh.lister.core.lister_base.SWHListerBase>`, the lister class would inherit
+<swh.lister.core.lister_base.ListerBase>`, the lister class would inherit
-from :class:`SWHIndexingLister
+from :class:`IndexingLister
-<swh.lister.core.indexing_lister.SWHIndexingLister>`.
+<swh.lister.core.indexing_lister.IndexingLister>`.
 Along with the
 requirements of the lister base, the indexing lister base adds one extra
 requirement: